 • BSc Hons Speech & Language Therapy

-The 2019 sitting of the test will be held on Saturday 26 January 2019.
+The 2019 sitting of the test was held on Saturday 26 January 2019.
 There is only one test sitting each year.

 The test has been designed in consultation with Ulster University to assess a range of attributes considered important to the study and later practice of the health professions.
 It is designed to complement academic achievement, by providing assessment of skills in the areas of reasoning, understanding and working with people, and written communication.
 These skills have been identified as important for a competent health professional.
 HPAT-Ulster is not based on any curriculum or body of knowledge and presumes no particular field or discipline of prior study.